 5. Financial Aid Award Letter

 Other terms for this letter include a merit letter or an award letter.
 It can also be referred to as a financial aid offer or financial aid package.
 When a student fills out a FAFSA, each college that accepts that student to its school will be sent one of these letters.
-Information included will typically be a student’s cost of attendance, expected family contribution, awarded grants and scholarships, work-study details, and federal student loans.
+The information included will typically be a student’s cost of attendance, expected family contribution, awarded grants and scholarships, work-study details, and federal student loans.
 Each of these terms is defined in this guide for parents.
 Many schools now provide this information electronically.

 6. Merit-Based Assistance

 Merit-based assistance is the type that’s based upon the abilities and accomplishments of a student.
-This can include a student’s grade point average, athletic achievements, or other attribute, either singularly or in combination.
+This can include a student’s grade point average, athletic achievements, or another attribute, either singularly or in combination.
 This assistance does not typically take financial need into account when deciding who will receive it and in what amounts.
 Merit-based aid is often given from the college directly to the student.

 7. Need-Based Assistance